fsharp/fslang-design/RFCs/FS-1139-optional-arguments-for-optional-parameters.md

 Foo.Opt()          // None
 ```

-Produced binaries with new syntax should be compiled the same way as the current solution with attributes for binary compatability.
+Produced binaries with new syntax should be compiled the same way as the current solution with attributes for binary compatibility.
 Therefore it should be compiled with both attributes
 - `System.Runtime.InteropServices.OptionalArgumentAttribute`
 - `System.Runtime.InteropServices.DefaultParameterValueAttribute`